drittich/polestar2-emergency-info/README.md

 ## Silence Car Alarm

-Place a key into the rear cupholder once inside the car
+Place a key fob (not the activity key) into the cupholder under the central arm rest.

 ## Google Assistant Reset